excalith/.dotfiles/README.md

 bash -c "$(wget --no-cache -qO - https://raw.github.com/excalith/.dotfiles/main/scripts/setup.sh)"
 ```

 ### Windows (10 and above)
-> :warning: This is still **Work In Progress**.
-Better to keep away from windows until I complete it with WSL.

 #### Windows

 Allow remote scripts to run

 ```ps
 # Allows you to run the script from remote
 Set-ExecutionPolicy Bypass -Scope Process